polymorphine/container/README.md

     ...

 #### Records decide how it works internally
 Values returned from Container are all wrapped into [`Record`](src/Setup/Record.php) abstraction that allows for different strategies of unwrapping them - it may be either returned directly or internally created by calling its (lazy) initialization procedure.
 You may read DocBlock comments in the provided default [records](src/Setup/Record) sourcecode to get more information.
 Here's short explanation of package's Record implementations:

-- `DirectRecord`: Just a value, that will be returned as it was passed (callbacks will be returned without evaluation as well).
+- `ValueRecord`: Just a value, that will be returned as it was passed (callbacks will be returned without evaluation as well).

-      $setup->entry('direct.object')->value(new ClassInstance());
+      $setup->entry('direct.object')->set(new ClassInstance());
-      $setup->entry('direct.value')->value('Hello world!');
+      $setup->entry('direct.value')->set('Hello world!');

-- `LazyRecord`: Takes anonymous function that will be called with `Container` as parameter, and value of this call will be stored and returned on subsequent calls.
+- `CallbackRecord`: Lazily invoked value cache.
+Takes callable that will be called with `ContainerInterface` as parameter, and value of this call will be stored and returned on subsequent calls.

-      $setup->entry('deferred')->lazy(function (ContainerInterface $c) {
+      $setup->entry('deferred')->invoke(function (ContainerInterface $c) {
           return new DeferredClassInstance($c->get('direct.value'));
       });

-- `CompositeRecord`: Lazy instantiated object using constructor parameters for given class.
-Constructor parameters are passed as aliases to container entries.
+- `CompositeRecord`: Lazy instantiated object of given class.
+Constructor parameters are passed as aliases to other container entries.

-      $setup->entry('composed')->lazy(ComposedClass::class, 'direct.object', 'deferred');
+      $setup->entry('composed')->compose(ComposedClass::class, 'direct.object', 'deferred');

 #### Container instance
-Instantiating container with previous setup and getting record stored under `composed` key.
+Instantiating container with setup commands used above and getting record stored under `composed` key.

     $container = $setup->container();
     $composedObject = $container->get('composed');